Study trip: glories of the Florentine Renaissance

 You will be required to book and pay for your own travel, accommodation, food, etc. Please ensure you have travel insurance.
-We recommond that you wait until the course is confirmed before booking flight/travel accomodation.
+We recommend that you wait until the course is confirmed before booking flight/travel accommodation.
 City Lit is not responsible for cancellations or fees related to bookings outside of our institution.

 Please also make sure you bring comfortable shoes and something waterproof.
 There will be a reasonable amount of walking between venues and some looking at buildings from the outside.
 Please note you are responsible for getting yourself to and from meeting points so please bring a city map/app.

 This course is NOW CONFIRMED – please feel free to book your hotels and accommodation now.
 Please ensure you have travel insurance, as this course is exempt from our normal refunds and transfer policy.

 When I've finished, what course can I do next?